Need healthy alternatives for your diet?

 Need a healthier alternative to soda?
-Swap regular and diet soda for kombucha.
+Swap regular and diet soda for kombucha tea.
 Kombucha is full of nutrients.
 It contains antioxidants, probiotics, vitamin C, beneficial acids, amino acids, and B vitamins.
-Zevia soda is also a healthier alternative.
-You can even make your own soda by adding flavored stevia to sparkling water.
+If kombucha isn’t your “cup of tea,” try Zevia.
+Zevia is a healthier alternative to soda.
+You can also make your own soda by adding flavored stevia to sparkling water.

 13. Sports Drink —> Coconut Water

-One great option for replacing electrolytes is coconut water.
-Many athletic beverages contain high fructose corn syrup.
-But fresh coconut H20 only contains naturally occuring sugar.
-This is much healthier than having a processed and refined sweetener added.
+One great alternative to sports drinks is coconut water.
+Many athletic beverages contain shocking amounts of refined sugar.
+But fresh coconut H20 only contains naturally occurring sugar.
+This is much healthier than refined sugar.
 Also, coconut H20 can have as high as 15 times the electrolytes found in sports drinks!
-Be sure to select a raw variety with the fewest ingredients and the lowest amount of sugar.
+Be sure to select a raw variety with the fewest ingredients and the lowest sugar content.

 14. Mixed Drinks —> Red Wine